 While safety is the top priority, you want to maintain a managerial presence when you step back into the office by staying tidy and looking sharp.
 However, a warehouse can get your clothing dusty, your hands dirty and your hair messy because of wearing a hard hat.
 You may want to keep a few products nearby or in your office to help you gracefully transition from one working environment to another.
 This can include simple items like hand soap or a hair brush, as well as a change of clothes in case you end up getting very dirty helping out the other employees.

-There are a number of laws that govern workplace safety as well as dress codes.
-Like with your own clothing and appearance, you need to strike a balance between your enforcement of the dress code for employee expression rights and workplace safety.
+There are a number of laws that govern workplace safety as well as warehouse dress code policies.
+Like with your own clothing and appearance, you need to strike a balance between your enforcement of the industrial dress code for employee expression rights and workplace safety.
 As a manager, your most important role may be simply to ensure that people are following rules and not getting lax on rules such as wearing hard hats or proper footwear.